 The Concordia Libraries have prepared a copyright guide to assist faculty and students in making their own decisions based on a better understanding of their rights and responsibilities.
 This guide mostly addresses copyright in the context of research and education.
 It does not aim to provide final answers as to what can and cannot be legally done according to the Copyright Act.

 The Libraries welcome gifts of books and other materials that contribute to the growth and development of the collections.
-For more information on the kinds of items we may accept, consult the Libraries' gifts-in-kind policy (pdf), or contact Cynthia Holt, Associate University Librarian for Collection Services.
+For more information on the kinds of items we may accept, consult the Libraries' gifts-in-kind policy. or contact Karen Jensen, Interim Associate University Librarian for Collection Services.

 To learn more about other ways of giving to the Libraries visit Concordia University Advancement Services.